consolidation/annotated-command/README.md

 ### Replace Command Hook

-The replace-command ([ReplaceCommandHookInterface](src/Hooks/ReplaceCommandHookInterface.php)) hook permits you to replace a command with another method.
-This is primarily useful if you'd like to replace a command provided by an upstream dependency.
+The replace-command ([ReplaceCommandHookInterface](src/Hooks/ReplaceCommandHookInterface.php)) hook permits you to replace a command's method with another method of your own.

-For instance, if you'd like to replace the `foo:bar` command, you utilize the following code:
+For instance, if you'd like to replace the `foo:bar` command, you could utilize the following code:

 ```php
 <?php